 Storage and retrieval of fingerprints were formerly handled with a manual microfilm-based system.
-This has been replaced by Tokairo’s TokOpen document management and workflow solution provided by CBM Archives.
+This has been replaced by Tokairo’s TokOpen document management and workflow solution (now named Document Logistix Document Manager) provided by CBM Archives.
 Employing all modules including, workflow, the system has proved itself for the critical fingerprint storage and access application are now being rolled out across other areas of the forces work.
 Initial additional applications being considered include the sex offender registry, criminal history requests from schools, and other employers and day-to-day operational files.
 These include executive orders, correspondence, reports and a whole range of paperwork in a variety of categories currently stored as hard copy in filing cabinets or on microfilm.

 Next to be covered by CBM Archives will be all personnel documentation – for over 2,400 staff.
 Other areas of the force’s operations are also under consideration.

 Key drivers “We take around 18,000 fingerprints a month,” says Captain Thomas Turner, Assistant Divisional Commander, Criminal Justice Information Services Division.
 “Previously this was handled by a manual microfilm system.
 What bugged us was retrieval.
 With microfilm you have to page through each reel to find what you are looking for.
 The retrieval of documents and quality was a problem.”
 “You could spend half a day looking for a particular fingerprint file.
 Some images could be dark or hard to read.
 Some were quite useless.
 Major issues were quality and speed of retrieval.
 Essentially, it was a matter of Criminal Justice agencies.”
 “We knew what the benefits could be – faster archiving, swifter access, more accurate data, less operational resource expenditure – and generally, the ability to provide a better service to officers at the sharp end.”